stfc-sciml/sciml-bench/README.md

 With an ever-growing number of machine learning models and algorithms, a range of scientific problems, and the proliferation of AI systems, the development of cutting-edge ML/AI algorithms requires a detailed understanding of all of these aspects as well as effective mechanisms for measuring their effectiveness.

-The SciMLBench toolkit aims to provide such mechanisms.
-It is an open-source initiative and covers a range of scientific problems from various domains of science, including materials, the life sciences and environmental science, as well as particle physics and astronomy.
+The SciML-Bench toolkit aims to provide such mechanisms.
+It is an open-source initiative and covers a range of scientific problems from various domains of science, including materials, life and environmental scienceS, as well as particle physics and astronomy.
 The benchmarks are implemented in Python and rely on one or more machine learning frameworks, such as TensorFlow, PyTorch or SciKit-Learn.

 The overarching purpose of this initiative is to support the ‘*AI for Science*’ community in the development of more powerful, robust and understandable machine learning solutions.